NCL-PYRAMID/PYRAMID-HiPIMS/README.md

 [Docker](https://www.docker.com/) will need to be installed on the VM, and also the default directory under which it stores images needs to be moved to the temporary disk under `/mnt`, because the OS disk is not large enough to hold the HiPIMS docker images.
 Note that all Docker commands will need to be run under `sudo`.

 Firstly, wait until the Azure Extension has installed the cuda toolkit.
-Use the following command until the toolkit has finished installing.
+Use the following command to wait until the toolkit has finished installing.
 ```
+if [ 1 ]
+then
-ps aux | grep -i apt
+while [ $(ps aux | grep -i apt | wc -l) -gt 1 ]
+do sleep 10
+echo 'Still setting up ...'
+done
+echo 'CUDA toolkit installed'
+fi
 ```

 Then, [install Docker](https://docs.docker.com/engine/install/ubuntu/):